 When we visit a city, we always check if there’s some kind of sightseeing pass that includes the attractions we want to visit.
 If so, we will invest in the pass if it’s going to save us money, which is often the case.

 For York, the only pass available that we were able to find is the York City Pass.
-This includes more than 20 attractions and activities in the city, as well as some discounts and even some food.
-The pass is available for one to three days.
+This includes more than 40 attractions and activities in the city and beyond, as well as some discounts and even some food.
+The pass is available for one to six days.

 To decide if a pass like this will save you money you need to look at the attractions you plan to visit, the costs of those, and then compare the total cost to the pass cost.

-For our itinerary for example, the following attractions are currently covered by the York City pass (note that inclusions can change):
+For our itinerary for example, the following attractions are currently covered by the York City pass.
+This covers nearly every attraction and activity we recommend (note that inclusions can change, see full list of attractions here):

 - York Minster